jtesta/rainbowcrackalack/README.md

 ## Change Log
 ### v1.3-dev (???)
- - Improved speed of NTLM9 precomputation by 90%!
+ - Improved speed of NTLM9 precomputation by 9.5x and false alarm checks by 4.5x!
  - Fixed lookup on AMD ROCm.
  - Added support for pwdump-formatted hash files.
  - Added time estimates for precomputation phase.